efolks/SixDegrees/README.md

 Kevin Bacon through other actors and their film credits in six degrees or under.
 (For example: Danny Glover was in Lethal Weapon with Mel Gibson.
 That is one 'degree').
 Upon the start of the game, a random actor is generated from a "trending in media" list.
 The app then renders a list of all movie titles, with their poster, that actor has appeared in.
-Upon selection of a film, the app then renders display of al actors in that film with their picture.
+Upon selection of a film, the app then renders display of all actors in that film with their picture.
 A counter in the upper right hand corner of the screen keeps track of how many degrees the user has gone.
 If the user selects a film Kevin Bacon appeared in before the count gets to six the user wins.